cmanche/CPE-322/Labs/Lab2/Lab2.md

 # [Command Line Output](/Labs/Lab2/lab2_output.txt)
-### Note that the output above shows a text file of the commands used in the lab
+### Note that the txt file above shows a text file of the output of commands used in the lab